jdhitsolutions/PSProjectStatus/docs/Get-PSProjectReport.md

 ## DESCRIPTION

 The PSProjectStatus module makes an assumption that the majority of your projects are organized under a parent folder like C:\Scripts.
 This command is designed to make it easier to identify and manage projects you are working on.
 The default behavior is to get PSProject information from the top-level folders in your root directory.
-But you can also filter on status or age.
+But you can also filter on status, age, or tag.

 ## EXAMPLES